Kevin Goddard, Head of EU & UK Environmental Affairs at Airbus, discussing sustainability and industry challenges in an interview for ASD

 From a sustainability perspective, one important aspect is to now deliver on our climate commitments!
 Demonstrating progress will be an important test to ensure that we have the license to grow our industry in the future.
 And we cannot do this alone.
 The Commission, Member States and the European Parliament will need to play their role in our journey as well, whether through funding important programmes or creating the right smart policies that support both emission reductions and the competitiveness of the European industry.

 We also know that the non-CO2 impacts of aviation will also need to be addressed, both in terms of increasing scientific understanding, as well as developing effective mitigation solutions.
-Whilst civil aviation has taken the limelight in recent years, we must not forget the growing pressure to mitigate defence’s climate footprint as well.
 But it is not just about the climate.
 Regulations impacting on our industrial activities, such as REACH (especially PFAS), Ecodesign for Sustainable Products, industrial emissions etc. will be important to address, as well as addressing noise and air quality aspects.

 I am optimistic that our organisations are at the forefront of developing and bringing to the market innovative new products and services to make a substantial difference for future generations.
 We have challenging but rewarding work ahead in the ASD Environment Commission!